eclipse-hono/hono/site/documentation/content/admin-guide/mqtt-adapter-config.md

 ## Custom Message Mapping

 This protocol adapter supports transformation of messages that have been uploaded by devices before forwarding them to downstream consumers.
-This message mapping can be used to overwrite the deviceID, add additional propeties and change the payload.
+This message mapping can be used to overwrite the deviceID, add additional properties and change the payload.

 {{% note title="Experimental" %}}